 Determines whether the word count of each post is displayed.

 - Subscription mode

-Subscription mode is set to Optional subscription by default (recommended).
-This allows students to choose to subscribe to the forum and receive an email copy of each post made.
-Other choices are:
+Subscription mode determines whether and how students can choose to subscribe to the forum and receive an email copy of each post made.
+The subscription choices include: